borgmatic-collective/docker-borgmatic/README.md

 You can also provide your own crontab file.
 If `data/borgmatic.d/crontab.txt` exists, `BACKUP_CRON` will be ignored in preference to it.
 In here you can add any other tasks you want ran
 ```
-0 1 * * * PATH=$PATH:/usr/bin /usr/bin/borgmatic --stats -v 0 2>&1
+0 1 * * * PATH=$PATH:/usr/local/bin /usr/local/bin/borgmatic --stats -v 0 2>&1
 ```

 Beside that, you can also pass any environment variable that is supported by borgmatic.
 See documentation for [borgmatic](https://torsion.org/borgmatic/) and [Borg](https://borgbackup.readthedocs.io/) and for a list of supported variables.

 ### Using Secrets (Optional)

-You also have the option to use Docker Secrets for more sensitive information.
-This is not mandatory, but it adds an extra layer of security. **Note that this feature is only applicable to environment variables starting with `BORG`.**
+You also have the option of using Docker Secrets for more sensitive information.
+This is not mandatory, but provides an additional layer of security. **Note that this function is only applicable to environment variables that start with `BORG` or `YOUR`.**

-For every environment variable like `BORG_PASSPHRASE`, you can create a corresponding secret file, named as `BORG_PASSPHRASE_FILE`.
-Place the content of the secret inside this file.
-The startup script will automatically look for corresponding `_FILE` secrets if the environment variables are not set and load them.
+For each environment variable such as `BORG_PASSPHRASE`, you can create a corresponding secret file called `BORG_PASSPHRASE_FILE`.
+Store the contents of the secret file in this file.
+The start script automatically searches for corresponding `_FILE` secrets if the environment variables are not set and loads them.

+It is important to know that this environment variable is **not** available via `docker compose exec borgmatic sh`.
+Only for the automated call via the defined cron.

 ## Using Apprise for Notifications